-PROGRAM INSTRUCTOR(S): Lynette Callahan, Tracy Carmichael, Susan Guerrero, Paula Rome, and Brandy Sevin.
+PROGRAM INSTRUCTOR(S): Lynette Callahan, Tracy Carmichael, Susan Guerrero, Paula Rome, and Brandy Sevin

-SPECIAL COMMENTS: All business courses in this program of study including ECON 2020 and 2010 must be completed with a grade of C or higher.
+SPECIAL COMMENTS: All business courses in this program of study must be completed with a grade of C or higher.
 A grade of D or higher is acceptable in general education courses and electives unless the course will be used for transfer or as a prerequisite to another course.
 Generally, only courses with a grade of C or higher will be considered when transferring courses to Fletcher.
 However, if a course appears on the Louisiana Board of Regents' statewide student transfer matrix, the course will follow the guidelines stated above.
-Computer application courses (CPTR 1000, CPTR 1100, CINS 1250, CINS 1350, CINS 1650, and CINS 1750) have a 5-year term limit or demonstrated competency test.
+Computer application courses have a five-year time limit.

-OVERALL GRADE POINT AVERAGE: Program requirements must be completed with an overall grade point average of 2.0 or higher to receive a certificate or associate degree.
+OVERALL GRADE POINT AVERAGE: Program requirements must be completed with an overall grade point average of 2.0 or higher in order to receive a certificate or associate degree.

-STUDENT LEARNING OUTCOMES: Students who successfully complete the Business Administration program with an Entrepreneurship Concentration will be able to
+STUDENT LEARNING OUTCOMES: Students who successfully complete the Business Administration program with an Entrepreneurship Concentration will be able to:

 - 1. Comprehend terms and arithmetic/problem solving skills in personal and entrepreneurial finance, and financial accounting. - 2.
 Apply economic theories to real world and hypothetical situations. - 3.
 Communicate effectively using oral and written communication within the business environment using technology. - 4.
-Comprehend business management, marketing, and legal principles. - 5.
-Understand and apply the basic concepts of entrepreneurship.
+Comprehend business management, marketing, and legal principles.
+5. Understand and apply the basic concepts of entrepreneurship